icub-tech-iit/documentation/mkdocs/tendons_icub/docs/index.md

 The tendons are located in the:

-> Neck, Shoulder, Elbow, Waist, Leg and Ankle
+> Neck, Shoulder, Elbow, Lower Arm (Forearm + Hand),  Waist, Leg and Ankle

 ## iCub mechanical versions